byte2mov/anti-breakpoint/README.md

 ## Usage

-To use Anti-Breakpoints in your project, simply include the provided code snippets or integrate the methodology into your existing codebase.
+To use Anti-Breakpoints in your project, simply include the provided code snippets into your existing codebase.

 ## Installation